UP Insulation 3 oz

 Description

-UP insulation feature a unique synthetic cluster built around the finest water resistant fibers of varying deniers and composition to mimic the natural down cluster better than any existing blowable synthetic on the market.
+UP insulation features a unique synthetic cluster built around the finest water-resistant fibers of varying deniers and composition to mimic the natural down cluster better than any existing blowable synthetic on the market.
 By using deniers ranging in size – some smaller than one denier – the UP cluster is able to bind to each other better to provide more warmth and greater durability.
 Much like down, UP works by trapping air providing maximum insulation for a given weight.

 Warmth